The Best Diet for Breast Cancer Based on Your Genes

-If you had breast cancer and want to be confident that you are doing everything you can to prevent a reoccurrence, then nutrigenomics would be worth the investment.
+If you had breast cancer and want to be confident that you are doing everything you can to prevent a recurrence, then nutrigenomics would be worth the investment.
 Or, if your doctor has told you that you are high risk.

 According to Phillip S. Rosenberg, Ph.D., Cancer Epidemiology & Genetics, in the United States, breast cancer rates will increase by 50% by 2020, and 80% will have no family history.
 Could these other genes be coming into play here?

 If you ready to leap into the world of nutrigenomics, I would recommend Nutrition Genome.
 The report is very comprehensive; however, it does not bring together breast cancer genomics.
 But can easily do that with my Nutrition Genome Consult.
-If you want to learn more about nutrigenomics, then join my private FaceBook group, Nutrition Solutions Through Genomics.
+If you want to learn more about nutrigenomics, join my private FaceBook group, Nutrition Solutions Through Genomics.

 - BRCA Mutations: Cancer Risk & Genetics Testing